4d/docs/docs/FormObjects/dropdownList_Overview.md

 To initialize the object associated to the drop-down list, you can:

-* Enter a list of default values in the object properties by selecting "\<Static List>" in the [Data Source](properties_DataSource.md) theme of the Property List.
+* Enter a list of default values in the object properties by selecting `\<Static List>` in the [Data Source](properties_DataSource.md) theme of the Property List.
 The default values are loaded into an object automatically.

 * Execute code that creates the object and its properties.
 For example, if "myList" is the [variable](properties_Object.md#variable-or-expression) associated to the drop-down list, you can write in the [On Load](Events/onLoad.md) form event: